Pulmotil Premix (Canada)This page contains information on Pulmotil Premix for veterinary use.

 2. The effects of Pulmotil Premix on bovine reproductive performance, pregnancy and lactation have not been determined.

-1. Treated swine must not be slaughtered for use in food for at least 14 days after the latest treatment with this drug.
+1. Treated animals must not be slaughtered for use in food for at least 14 days for pigs, 28 days for cattle, and 4 days for rabbits after the latest treatment with this drug.

-4. To limit the development of antimicrobial resistance, Pulmotil Premix should only be used in swine at high risk of developing SRD or Glasser’s Disease and in feedlot beef cattle at high risk of developing BRD.
+3. To limit the development of antimicrobial resistance, Pulmotil Premix should only be used in swine at high risk of developing swine respiratory disease (SRD) or Glasser’s Disease and in feedlot beef cattle at high risk of developing bovine respiratory disease (BRD).

-5. When mixing and handling Pulmotil Premix, use protective clothing, impervious gloves, and a dust mask.
+4. When mixing and handling Pulmotil Premix, avoid inhalation, oral exposure, and direct contact with skin or eyes.Use protective clothing, impervious gloves, and a dust mask.
 Operators should wash thoroughly with soap and water after handling.
 If accidental eye contact occurs, immediately rinse thoroughly with water.
 If irritation persists, seek medical attention.

 STORE IN A COOL DRY PLACE

-Elanco, Pulmotil and the diagonal bar are trademarks owned or licensed by Eli Lilly and Company, its subsidiaries or affiliates.
+Pulmotil, Elanco and the diagonal bar logo are trademarks of Elanco or its affiliates.